October 1, 2021 | NEWS | By Michael Braithwaite | Photo by Anil Jergens

 “In my seat, I’m thinking of how Robson and Colorado College can contribute to that city goal,” Irvine said.
 “With the building of the [Ed Robson] Arena, the opportunity we now have to serve our local community is really strengthened, and I see that as a very big part of my responsibility.”

-The move from the Broadmoor World Arena to a spot on-campus may also bring some members of the greater Colorado Springs community to campus for the first time.
+The move from the team’s old rink at Broadmoor World Arena to a spot on-campus may also bring some members of the greater Colorado Springs community to CC for the first time.

 “We have an opportunity to … talk to [Colorado Springs residents] who have never been to campus before about who we are, what we do and how we serve our community,” Irvine said.
 “We are building community even within our own community.”

-On the corner of Cache La Poudre and Tejon, there now sits a building which is far more than just a hockey arena.
-While the ice may take center stage, it is ultimately a building which serves many purposes for people from differing backgrounds.
+On the corner of Cache La Poudre and Tejon, there now sits a building that is far more than just a hockey arena.
+While the ice may take center stage, it is ultimately a building that serves many purposes for people from differing backgrounds.